The Evolution of Fashion in the Medical Field

 It might seem surprising and even absurd, but at the beginning of the last century, women were just starting to work.

 During this time, society was deeply religious and modesty was highly valued.
 In order to conform to societal norms, the attire worn by doctors, nurses, and other female healthcare professionals of that era was based on the 'classic' women's attire of the time.
 Floor-length skirts and dresses, long sleeves—women were expected to be covered from head to toe.
 Even when it came to hair, covering was necessary.
 But then, how were nurses distinguished from other women?
 An apron, a badge embroidered with a cross, and a white head covering.
-These visual cues were what made them recognizable and authoritative in the eyes of others.
+These visual cues were what made them recognisable and authoritative in the eyes of others.

 What about nurses during World War II?
 What did they wear in the 1950s?